Glossy Magazine Donations

 Please note that the container at Sam’s Club has been temporarily removed due to construction taking place on the parking lot.
 The container will be returned again in the near future but probably in another area of the parking lot which has not yet been identified.
 Meanwhile please find a site on this list which may be convenient for you.
 We will post updated information as soon as it becomes available.
 Thank you for your patience!

-- Hershey – Ronald McDonald House-745 West Governor Road (Route 322) across the street from the Hershey Medical Center
+- Hershey – Ronald McDonald House-745 West Governor Road (Route 322) east of M.S.
+Hershey Medical Center

 - Lancaster – McDonald’s, 1434 Manheim Pike, rear lot